Thanks to everyone who made the 2019 Friends Breakfast (held on May 7th) great!

 Kudos as well go to UCP's Mike Miller, Nicholas Knudson, and Jamal Robert.
-Each assisted a customers (Ronda, Sawyer, and Jodie) to present their stories masterfully.
-Kudos as well UCP's Sarah Noack for her clear explanation of UCP's work in the community.
+Each assisted customers (Ronda, Sawyer, and Jodie) to present their stories masterfully.
+Kudos as well to UCP's Sarah Noack for her clear explanation of UCP's work in the community.
 Kudos to Michael Steen, UCP's Board President, for a lovely tribute to Jerry Pattee and John Calhoun.

 Finally, hurray for our emcee extraordinaire, Xochil Springer!
 Once again, she added her talent, wit, and love of UCP to the event.

 Are you attending UCP Oregon's 2019 Friends Breakfast?
 Friends is our annual informational and networking event featuring customers, families, employers, and community partners who share our vision of a community for everyone.